- M.A. in English, focus on Teaching English to Speakers of Other Languages, San Francisco State University

 I think preparation for a career is very important, so I like teaching at SRJC, where certificates and degrees provide pathways to many different types of work.

-In my spare time, I play fiddle in "The Roadoilers," a traditional old-time string band, providing music for music festivals, contradances, square dances.
+In my spare time, I play fiddle in "The Roadoilers," a traditional old-time string band, providing music for music festivals, contradances, and square dances.

 - Teaching Composition